backstage/backstage/plugins/cicd-statistics-module-gitlab/README.md

 # cicd-statistics-module-gitlab

-This is an extension module to the `cicd-statistics` plugin, providing a `CicdStatisticsApiGitlab` that you can use to extract the cicd statistics from your Gitlab repository.
+This is an extension module to the `cicd-statistics` plugin, providing a `CicdStatisticsApiGitlab` that you can use to extract the CI/CD statistics from your Gitlab repository.

 ## Getting started